 What Is Spruce Oil?

-Spruce oil is derived from the bristly, needlelike, and blue-green leaves and twigs of spruce trees, a cousin to other ornamental conifers like cedars, firs, and pine.
+Spruce oil is derived from the bristly, needlelike, and blue-green leaves and twigs of spruce trees, which are cousins to other ornamental conifers like cedars, firs, and pine.
 Spruce have reddish brown trunks that initially grow anywhere from 12 to 18 inches until they reach their maximum peak of 35 feet.

 There are different species of spruce aside from the most common black spruce (Picea mariana), but not all of them produce healthy essential oils.
 Some other oil-bearing spruce species include: